jaimejim/lecture/src/coapdiscovery.md

 GET coap://[FF0X::FD]/.well-known/core
 ```

 In a network that supports multicast well, you can discover the RD using a multicast query for `/.well-known/core` and the query parameter `?rt=core.rd*`.
-IANA has not yet decided on the multicast address to be reserved but we can assume that all CoRE RDs can be found at the IPv4 `224.0.1.187` and an additional IPv6 multicast group address `FF0X::FE` to limit the burden on other CoAP Endpoints.
+IANA has not yet decided on the multicast address to be reserved but we can assume that all CoRE RDs can be found at the IPv4 `224.0.1.187` and an additional IPv6 multicast group address `FF0X::FE` will be created in order to limit the burden on other CoAP Endpoints.
 The request would then be:

 ```txt
 GET coap://[FF0X::FE]/.well-known/core?rt=core.rd*